osgrijilio/dva-c02/chapters/c_16_conventions/content.md

 My conventions.

-## Human Naming conventions
+## Naming conventions

-Provide a human readable name and tags.

-Format for humans: "XXXXXX TYP DDD"
+Name things and tag'em.

+Use this name format: __*X(7)-TYPE-DDD[-Y(10)]*__

+where:

-  XXXXXXX application name. might be less digits but no more than 7.
+- __*XXXXXXX*__ application name. might be less digits but no more than 7.

+- __*TYPE*__ is a type, like acl, sg.
+No more than 5 letters.

-  D stands for decimal digits  (0-9).
-Skip typing 0.
+- __*DDD*__ stands for decimal digits (0-9).
+Do not write down initial 0s, i.e. 2 is ok, but 02 or 002 are wrong.

-  demo1 acl 1
-  demo1 acl 2
-  demo1 sg 1
-  demo1 key 1
-  demo2 acl 11
+- __*-YYYYYYYYYY*__ is an optional function name, as you would use it in the tag.

+Examples:

+    demo1-acl-1
+    demo1-acl-2
+    demo1-sg-1
+    demo1-key-1
+    demo2-acl-11
+    demo1-s3-2
+    demo1-s3-3-photos
+    demo1-s3-3-resumes

+At all times we use DNS compatible names.
+No spaces, no underscores.

-Tags
+## Tags

+Recommendeg tags:

-- app-name: demo01
+- app-name: x(7).
+For example, demo01.

+- app-function: X(10).
+A concept inside your application

-- budget-id: xxxxxxx
+- budget-id: X(10).
+An identifier for budgeting.

 - env-type:
   - dev
-  - sit (System Integration Testing).
-An environment where code from different developers is integrated and tested together.
-This allows teams to check the interactions between modules)
+  - sit
-  - crp (Conference Room Pilot)
+  - crp
-  - uat (UAT is the final testing step in the "deploy" phase where real users validate the system against business requirements before going live).
+  - uat
   - prd

 ## Test processes and Environment types

+Some clients might do with less than 5 enviroments, so we will adjust to their practice.

 |Feature | System Integration Testing (SIT) | Conference Room Pilot (CRP) | User Acceptance Testing (UAT)
 |-|-|-|-